YowSiaoKang/tp/docs/UserGuide.md

 <br>

+Welcome to Match!

-Match is a **desktop app for volunteer coordinators** to keep track of volunteer contacts as well as assign volunteering assignments to them.
+Your premier **desktop app for volunteer coordinators** to keep track of volunteer contacts as well as assign volunteering assignments to them.

 We are **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Match can get your contact management tasks done faster than traditional GUI apps.

+Key features include:
+- Fast Volunteer Addition
+- Effortless Editing
+- Simplified Searching
+- Volunteer Work Assignment

+This user guide (UG) is your companion in **unlocking the full potential** of Match.
+It’s here to help you understand the app and leverage its features to manage your volunteers like never before.

 - Table of Contents
   {:toc}